Just released

 Motherhood: Lost and Found is a memoir by the poet Ann Campanella.
 She tells the emotional story of losing her mother to Alzheimer's at the same time she is trying to become a mother.

 Freelance writer and horsewoman Ann Campanella returns to North Carolina after being away from her family for several years.
 She teaches horseback riding to a group of young girls who remind her of herself at that age – warm, fun loving, exuberant, fragile.
 She and her husband are ready to start a family.
-In her mid thirties, Ann is used to setting goals and accomplishing them.
+In her mid-thirties, Ann is used to setting goals and accomplishing them.
 Weakness is foreign to her.
 But when her mother shows signs of illness and her mind begins to fail at the same time Ann experiences a series of miscarriages, the author senses her world is about to change in ways she can only imagine.

 Reviews: